dask-contrib/dask-sql/docs/source/how_does_it_work.rst

         LogicalFilter(condition=[>($3, 0)])
             LogicalTableScan(table=[[schema, timeseries]])

-The tree output above means, that the outer instance (:class:`LogicalProject`) needs as input the output of the previous instance (:class:`LogicalFilter`) etc.
+The tree output above means, that the outer instance (:class:`Projection`) needs as input the output of the previous instance (:class:`Filter`) etc.

 Therefore the conversion to Python API calls is called recursively (depth-first).
 First, the :class:`LogicalTableScan` is converted using the :class:`rel.logical.table_scan.LogicalTableScanPlugin` plugin.
 It will just get the correct :class:`dask.DataFrame` from the dictionary of already registered tables of the context.
 Next, the :class:`LogicalFilter` (having the dataframe as input), is converted via the :class:`rel.logical.filter.LogicalFilterPlugin`.